alexcordover/femto/README.md

 # Reconstructing From GZIP-ed JSON

 The data for image reconstruction is saved as a JSON (in a text file) that has been GZIP-ed.
 This is the output of using either grayscale or color compression.
-To reconstruct the image from text, simply type ```python3 decompressor.py <name of compressed archive>```.
-A reconstruction of the compressed file will appear in the images_out folder.
+To reconstruct the image from text, first, extract the text file to the images_out folder.
+Then, run decompressor.ipynb to get a reconstruction of the image in the images_out file.